Overview

 Joint Ventures & Licensing

-The Canadian legal system imposes few restrictions on joint ventures or licensing.
-Some joint ventures require approval from the Government of Canada under the Investment Canada Act.
-For most new ventures, foreign investors need only notify the Canadian government of their investment.
-Foreign licensors do not require registration or public disclosure.
+The Canadian legal system imposes minimal restrictions on joint ventures or licensing arrangements.
+Some joint ventures require approval from the Government of Canada under the Investment Canada Act, though most new ventures require only notification to the Canadian government.
+Foreign licensors face no registration or public disclosure requirements.

 Express Delivery

-Canada has many of the same express delivery providers as the United States.
-U.S. Government statistics show that nearly US$2.6 billion of goods and services cross the Canada-U.S. border each day.
-With this volume of trade, express delivery providers are an experienced and reliable means of cross-border shipping.
-Transit time for express services between most major U.S. and Canadian cities range from overnight to three days.
-Transit time may be longer if the goods being transported require additional processing at customs (import/export clearances).
-It is important to clearly define the goods being shipped.
-In addition to private delivery companies, Canada has a robust and reliable federal mailing system, Canada Post.
-Additional information can be found on the Canada Post and Canada Border Services Agency (CBSA) websites.
+Canada offers many of the same express delivery providers available in the United States.
+With nearly US$2.6 billion in goods and services crossing the Canada-U.S. border daily, express delivery providers represent experienced and reliable cross-border shipping solutions.
+Transit times for express services between major U.S. and Canadian cities typically range from overnight to three days, though additional customs processing may extend delivery times.
+Clear goods identification remains crucial for efficient shipping.
+Beyond private delivery companies, Canada Post provides a robust and reliable federal mailing system.
+Additional information is available through Canada Post and Canada Border Services Agency (CBSA) websites.

 Due Diligence

-Canadian businesses have a strong reputation for business ethics.
+Canadian businesses maintain strong reputations for business ethics.
 Nonetheless, before signing a major contract or entering a long-term partnership agreement in Canada, U.S. exporters should perform appropriate due diligence on their business partners and agents.
 The Commercial Service offers an International Company Profile (ICP) service that conducts routine background checks on Canadian companies.
 For information on the ICP, please contact Commercial Specialist Abedin Kader at abedin.kader@trade.gov.